 He is a graduate of the Dale Carnegie Leadership Training Course.

 Roman, a native of Russia, has always enjoyed learning new languages.
-He began learning English when he was just five-years-old, and it was his love of language that brought him to the hardwood lumber industry.
-Roman speaks Russian, English, and German fluently.
-He is also proficient in Portuguese and Polish.
+He began learning English when he was just twelve-years-old, and it was his love of language that brought him to the hardwood lumber industry.
+Roman now speaks Russian, English, and German fluently.

 He began his career in the hardwood industry in 2007 as a Quality Manager for AVA Company in Russia.
 He attended the NHLA Inspector Training School in Elkins, West Virginia in 2008 and graduated as the top student in his class.